 Capital Expenditures.
-Our recent capital commitments have been primarily for the development of our proved reserves in Southern Louisiana, West Texas and North Dakota and to fund Grizzly's delineation drilling program.
-Our strategy is to continue to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties and (2) explore other acquisition opportunities.
+Our 2008 capital commitments have been primarily for the development of our proved reserves in Southern Louisiana, West Texas and North Dakota and to fund Grizzly's delineation drilling program.
+Our strategy is to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties and (2) explore other acquisition opportunities.
 We have upgraded our infrastructure and our existing facilities with the goal of increasing operating efficiencies and volume capacities and lowering lease operating expenses.
 Additionally, the reprocessing of 3-D seismic data in one of our principal properties, WCBB, enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the field, thus creating a portfolio of new drilling opportunities.

 In our December 31, 2007 reserve reports, 72% of our net reserves were categorized as proved undeveloped.
 Our proved reserves will generally decline as reserves are depleted, except to the extent that we conduct successful exploration or development activities or acquire properties containing proved developed reserves, or both.
-To realize reserves and increase production, we must continue our exploratory drilling, undertake other replacement activities or use third parties to accomplish those activities.

 Our inventory of prospects includes approximately 111 drilling locations at WCBB.
 The drilling schedule used in our December 31, 2007 reserve report anticipates that all of those wells will be drilled by 2019.
-From January 1, 2008 through August 1, 2008, we drilled three wells and recompleted 32 existing wells at our WCBB field.
-We currently intend to spend a total of approximately \$21.0 million to \$23.0 million for drilling, recompletion and other activities in our WCBB field during 2008.
+From January 1, 2008 through October 31, 2008, we drilled eight wells and recompleted 43 existing wells at our WCBB field.
+Capital expenditures for drilling, recompletion and other activities in our WCBB field for 2008 activities are estimated to be between \$38.0 million and \$42.0 million.

-In our East Hackberry field, from January 1, 2008 through August 1, 2008, we drilled five wells and recompleted five wells.
-Total capital expenditures for our East Hackberry field during 2008 are estimated at \$17.0 million to \$19.0 million.
+In our East Hackberry field, from January 1, 2008 through October 31, 2008, we drilled five wells and recompleted five wells.
+Capital expenditures for our East Hackberry field for 2008 activities are estimated at \$21.0 million to \$23.0 million.

 During the third quarter of 2006, we purchased a 24.9999% interest in Grizzly.
-As of June 30, 2008, our net investment in Grizzly was approximately \$26.7 million.
-In addition, the Company loaned Grizzly approximately \$8,675,000 during the six months ended June 30, 2008.
-Capital requirements in 2008, which are funded through loans to Grizzly, are estimated to be approximately \$8.0 million to \$10.0 million, primarily for the expenses associated with our 2007/2008 55 well core hole drilling program, a seismic program and additional lease acquisitions.
+As of September 30, 2008, our net investment in Grizzly was approximately \$25.4 million.
+In addition, the Company loaned Grizzly approximately \$9,708,000 during the nine months ended September 30, 2008.
+Capital requirements in 2008, which are funded through loans to Grizzly, are estimated to be approximately \$10.0 million, primarily for the expenses associated with Grizzly's 2007/2008 fifty-five well core hole drilling program, a seismic program and additional lease acquisitions.